 Fagagna

-Our first stop was Fagagna, just a twenty-minute drive from Udine, Fagagna was an important hilltop defense site— so of course, there was a castle.
-The castle is in ruins, but there is also a tiny church, a bell tower, and some of the outer walls.
-The location affords incredible views in all directions.
+Leaving Udine, our first stop was Fagagna, just a twenty-minute drive from Udine.
+Fagagna was an important defense site— so of course there was a hilltop castle.
+The castle is in ruins now but there is also a tiny church, a bell tower, and some of the outer walls.
+It was the perfect place to stop for incredible views in all directions.

 Hidden Gem, Venzone

-Surrounded by the foothills of the Alps, Venzone was declared one of Italy’s most beautiful villages in 2017.
-The city suffered two earthquakes in 1976.
+Venzone has a fascinating history: The city suffered two earthquakes in 1976.
 The first caused massive damage; the second earthquake completed the destruction of the city.
 Incredibly, the entire city has been painstakingly rebuilt, brick by brick.
+Surrounded by the foothills of the Alps, Venzone was declared one of Italy’s most beautiful villages in 2017.

 Mummies Of Venzone